 A delegation of Wells of Hope - the Talitha Kum Interfaith Network based in the Middle East – had the opportunity to present itself to H.E.
 Mons.
-Cesar Eddayan, the Apostolic Vicariate of Lebanon, and to H.E.
+Cesar Essayan, the Apostolic Vicariate of Lebanon, and to H.E.
 Mons.
 Joseph Spirteri, Apostolic Nuncio of Lebanon.

 Despite the challenging COVID19 situation in the country where the number of new daily cases surpasses 500 for the first time since May, both of them gave a warm welcome to the team, led by Sr. Marie-Claude Naddaf.

 According to the 2020 US Trafficking in Persons Report, over the past years, human traffickers exploit domestic and foreign victims in Lebanon and an increasing number of women and girls are subjected to domestic servitude in Lebanon.
 H.E.
 Mons.
-Eddayen agreed on the importance of awareness raising activities, making himself available to share the purpose of the project with local Episcopal Conference and exhorting the bishops to be more involved on that.
+Essayen agreed on the importance of awareness raising activities, making himself available to share the purpose of the project with local Episcopal Conference and exhorting the bishops to be more involved on that.